pgaskin/dictutil/docs/index.md

 - **[Dictfile format](./dictgen#dictfile-format)**

 ## examples
-These are some tools which make use of dictutil.
+These are some tools which make use of dictutil to convert actual dictionaries.

 - **[gotdict-convert](./examples/gotdict-convert):** Converts [github.com/wjdp/gotdict](https://github.com/wjdp/gotdict) to a dictfile.
 - **[webster1913-convert](./examples/gotdict-convert):** Converts [Project Gutenberg's Webster's Unabridged Dictionary](http://www.gutenberg.org/ebooks/29765.txt.utf-8) to a dictfile.